“Bearded Slave” by Michelangelo

 As initially conceived, the tomb would have been an enormous structure.
 This project became one of the great disappointments of Michelangelo’s life when the pope interrupted the commission, and the funds were diverted to other projects.
 The original plan called for a freestanding, three-level structure with some 40 statues.
 After the pope’s death in 1513, the scale of the project was reduced to a simple wall tomb with fewer than one-third of the figures initially planned.

 The statues of the “Dying Slave” and the “Rebellious Slave” were finished but not included in the monument in its last and reduced design and can now be seen in the Louvre.
 Another figure intended for Pope Julius’ tomb is “The Genius of Victory”, now in the Palazzo Vecchio in Florence.
 The other sculptures for the tomb the “Young Slave”, the “Atlas Slave”, the “Bearded Slave” and the “Awakening Slave” are displayed at Gallery of the Academy of Florence

-Michelangelo was an Italian sculptor, painter, architect and poet of the Renaissance who was born in Florence, and who had a monumental influence on the development of Western art.
+Michelangelo was an Italian sculptor, painter, architect, and poet of the Renaissance who was born in Florence, and who had a significant influence on the development of Western art.
 He is one of the greatest artists of all time, and he is often considered as a contender for the title of the leading representative of Renaissance man, along with his rival, Leonardo da Vinci.

 - Title: Bearded Slave

 - Artist: Michelangelo

 - Materials: Marble

 - Type: Marble sculpture

 - Museum: Galleria dell’Accademia, Florence, Italy